Using the Library

 The Library Board of Trustees reserves the right to waive regulations at its discretion.

 Reserve a room now.
 By clicking here and submitting a reservation, the user acknowledges having read the above policies and agrees to abide by them.
+SEE NOTE ABOVE.
+ANY RESERVATION MADE FOR A DATE PRIOR TO LABOR DAY 2021 WILL BE DELETED.

 Currently (March 2021) the Friends of the Library are accepting donations of gently used puzzles and games.
 Please ensure all donated items include all pieces.
 Donations can be placed in the large box in the Library foyer.